Cryptkeeper/fplayer/README.md

 ## Setup

 1. Clone the repository and its submodules: `git clone --recursive git@github.com:Cryptkeeper/fplayer.git`
-2. Build the CMake project with `cmake . -DUSE_OPENAL=true -DUSE_ZSTD=true`
+2. Build the CMake project with `cmake . -DUSE_OPENAL=true -DUSE_ZSTD=true -DUSE_PTHREAD=true`
 3. Compile the project with `make`

-`-DUSE_OPENAL=true` and `-DUSE_ZSTD=true` are optional arguments (default to true) that allow you to strip out the specified dependencies.
+`-DUSE_OPENAL=true`, `-DUSE_ZSTD=true`, and `-DUSE_PTHREAD=true` are optional arguments (default to true) that allow you to strip out the specified dependencies.
 This enables easier build customization for environments where the user may not benefit from the inclusion of either dependency.
+For hardware that doesn't benefit from multithreading, disabling pthread usage will make cause the async frame buffer pre-loading to run sync/blocking within the main program loop.

 `fplayer -v` will print the dependency versions used, and if any are disabled in the CMake configuration, they will be marked with a "disabled" tag.